mbusb/mbusb.github.io/page_faq.md

 ## Your english is pathetic.

  * Fully agree with you.
-But I cant help.
+But I can't help that.
  * You are most welcome to correct it and send to me for improving.

 ---